emanuele-scarsella/vortex-ubuntu-plymouth-theme/README.md

 # Test

-* go to the downloaded "vortex-ubuntu-plymouth-theme" folder from terminal, it can be done with the following command
+* go to the downloaded `vortex-ubuntu-plymouth-theme` folder from terminal, it can be done with the following command
 ```
 cd /PATH/TO/vortex-ubuntu-plymouth-theme
 ```
 or by opening the folder with your file explorer and going to RIGHT-CLICK > Open in Terminal
-* make the "show-splash.sh" file executable, it can be done with the following command
+* make the `show-splash.sh` file executable, it can be done with the following command
 ```
 sudo chmod +x show-splash.sh
 ```
-* execute the "show-splash.sh" file, it can be done with the following command
+* execute the `show-splash.sh` file, it can be done with the following command
 ```
 sudo ./show-splash.sh
 ```